-Impossible to review everything with justice, here, Jack at YellowDog shares his ‘Big Take Away’.
+Though it’s impossible to review everything with justice here, Jack at YellowDog shares his ‘Big Take Away’.

 I wanted my final take away from the VFX Festival in London to be from the final session: ILM London’s breakdown and insights into ‘Star Wars: The Last Jedi.’

 London was the creative hub for a Star Wars film for the first time on Last Jedi.

 This was a ‘Making Of…’ too good to miss.

 My notes would usually be sprawling, extensive details of VFX tools and technique jargon cumbersomely scribbled over reams of A4.

 I took my seat with an agenda: to leave the cinema hall and share my knowledge of the tools ILM London used: where did they model with Houdini, where did they revert to Maya, how did ILM blend mocap with puppetry with CG with green screen and so on.

 ILM split their Star Wars breakdown talk into three areas.
 Much of which you can check out in this Art of VFX post:

 The pick of the 1850 VFX shots that Mike Mulholland, VFX supervisor, and Steve Aplin, director of animation for ILM London, went through over the course of the hour was interesting and inspiring.

 But, interesting and inspiring is kind of what you’d expect from the makers of one of the most visually brilliant films of modern times.